ystarlongzi/iot-portal/doc/Quick_start.md

 ## Development & Debug

 The SaaS development framework uses a micro-front-end architecture.
 Each micro-front-end application is an independent project and needs to be configured with independent dependencies, and each micro-front-end application can be independently deployed and run independently.
-This article takes debugging [`./applications/asset-app`](./applications/asset-app) (account management sub-application) as an example to introduce you the debugging process.
+This article takes debugging [`./applications/asset-app`](./applications/asset-app) (account management sub-application) as an example to introduce you the development & debugging process.

 ### Step 1: Start the interface service